- History from across the centuries, Royalty from the 21st -

 Embed from Getty Images

 Commissioned by her parents, Michael and Carole Middleton, the earrings were crafted by London-based jeweller Robinson Pelham.
-The design features stylised oak leaves with a pear-shaped diamond drop and an acorn with diamonds suspended in the centre.
+The design features stylised oak leaves as the stud, with an acorn suspended in the centre of a pear-drop frame, all studded with diamonds.

-This motif draws directly from the Middleton family’s coat of arms, which includes acorns and oak leaves representing strength and England’s national tree.
-The three acorns specifically symbolise the Middletons’ three children: Catherine, Pippa and James.
+The oak theme draws directly from the Middleton family’s coat of arms, which includes acorns and oak leaves representing strength and England’s national tree and the family’s heritage in Berkshire.
+The county is home to Windsor Castle, another very English symbol, and oak trees are abundant across the county.
+The three acorns on the crest specifically represent the couple’s three children: Catherine, Pippa and James.

-The earrings were meticulously designed to complement the Cartier Halo Tiara, lent to Catherine by Elizabeth II for her wedding day.
+The earrings were designed to complement the Cartier Halo tiara, lent to The Duchess of Cambridge by Elizabeth II for her wedding day.
 The diamond scrolls of the tiara are echoed in the oak leaf design of the earrings.

 Leave a Reply